nyxkrage/rprox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a basic reverse proxy, with hotreloading\*, abiltiy to write middleware in Golang\*
+This is a basic reverse proxy, with hotreloading, and the abiltiy to write middleware in Golang\*

 \*Not yet implemented